Edu4rdSHL/unimap/README.md

 # Now the binary is in ./target/release/unimap
 3. cp ./target/release/unimap /usr/local/bin
 # Now you can use the `unimap` command from everyewhere.
+# This command only suuport Linux and MacOS.
+Windows user need specify the target path in environment variable
 ```

 ## Using precompiled binaries